 When I arrived in Kabul, I was quickly amazed at those massive “wedding halls” that are everywhere in Kabul.
 They are covered with flashing lights, sort of like a Las Vegas Hotel, but with Chinese Christmas lights all over.
 After asking my driver about them, he told me it is currently wedding season and Afghan people traditionally love to invite as many people as they can to weddings, hence the size of the buildings.
 Since there aren’t any bars in the whole country, it is kind of their way to go out and dance with friends, I suppose.

-In their culture, Aghan men are completely seperated from Women for the celebration, just like I had experienced in Yadz in Iran, only seperated by a thin wall.
-It was absolutely impossible to intereact with them the whole night, so men were just dancing between each other.
-There were about 300 men from all age grouped around tables of about 10 people, most people wearing the traditional muslim Kurta, some with a blazer on top to add to a bit of a formal style.
+In their culture, Aghan men are completely separated from Women for the celebration, just like I had experienced in Yazd in Iran, only separated by a thin wall.
+It was absolutely impossible to interact with them the whole night, so men were just dancing between each other.
+There were about 300 men from all age grouped around tables of about 10 people, most people wearing the traditional Muslim Kurta, some with a blazer on top to add to a bit of a formal style.

 Pashtung Wedding in Kabul

 The interesting thing about this wedding is that my friends who invited me were pretty well connected in Kabul.
 We ended up being invited to the VIP table in a special room where only the exclusive guests were taking part, along with the owner of the Wedding Hall.
-Interesting thing is, we had at our table the Minister of Transport and several members of the gouvernement that had been invited to join the feast.
+Interesting thing is, we had at our table the Minister of Transport Mr Mohammad Hamid Tahmasi and several members of the government that had been invited to join the feast.
 Pretty amazing turn of events for my first day in a war-torn country!

-Sitting at the VIP table with special guests, including Afghan Minister of Transport (far left)
+Sitting at the VIP table with special guests, including Afghan Minister of Transport Mohammad Hamid Tahmasi (far left)